kellykohlleffel/Big-Data-Paris-HoL-2025/HPT_Hospitality_Guest_Services_Experience/hpt-lab-guide.md

 5. You should see a status message indicating that the sync is **Active** and that it is the first time syncing data for this connection.
 6. Once your sync completes, you will see a message "Next sync will run in x hours" and if you click on the **1 HOUR** selection on the right side, you will see some sync metrics.
     * You may need to refresh the UI to see updated sync progress and logs in the UI.
-7. Once your sync completes, you will see a message "Next sync will run in x hours" and if you click on the **1 HOUR** selection on the right side, you will see some sync metrics.

 ## Step 3: Create a Streamlit in Snowflake Gen AI Data App (5 minutes)